 Doctor Harlan Carson

 A doctor and obstetrician in the Hilltop Colony.
 He advises Maggie to remain in Hilltop for the remainder of her pregnancy.
 When his brother Emmett is killed by Negan, Simon conscripts him to work for the Sanctuary.
 During the Savior War, rescuing Carson becomes a top priority for AHK.
-He escapes with Gabriel thanks to Eugene, but is ultimately killed by a Savior after attempting to escape while on the road to Hilltop.
+He escapes with Gabriel thanks to Eugene, but is tragically killed by a Savior after attempting to escape while on the road to Hilltop.

 - Character Death: He is shot by a Savior after stealing another Savior's gun in an attempt to escape.